 Trial Right #2 - Changing back to your Medigap plan after joining a Medicare Advantage plan

-If you were enrolled in a Medicare Supplement and then leave your Medigap plan to join a Medicare Advantage plan, you have a right to return to your Medigap plan (or other plan if no longer available) within the first 12 months of Medicare Advantage plan enrollment.
+If you were enrolled in a Medicare Supplement and then leave your Medicare Supplement to join a Medicare Advantage plan, you will be granted a Special Enrollment Period to return to your Medigap plan (or other plan if no longer available) within the first 12 months of Medicare Advantage plan enrollment.

 If your former Medicare Supplement is no longer in existence, you will be permitted to join Medicare Supplement Plan A, B, C, F, K, or L.